[Last update: 14 June 2023]

 Offspring: Two clutches from two adult female red-headed kraits were studied by Chulalongkorn University scientists in Bangkok.
 One clutch was four eggs, and the other, six eggs.
 After 81-84 days in incubation at 26-27C and the other clutch at 30-32°C eggs hatched.

 Fewer eggs hatched at the higher temperature incubation.
 The average hatchling length was 28.9cm +/- .8cm measured from snout to vent.
-Weight of each was 7.2 to 7.8 grams.
+The weight of each was 7.2 to 7.8 grams.
 Humidity in the incubation enclosures was 60-70%.
 After 7-10 days all snakes had shed.

 Notes: I have seen five of these kraits, and they are quite incredible to find in the wild considering how rare they are.